alfierushby/markdown-cv/index.md

 __2nd Year Group Project__, *Group Admin* <br>
 \- Assigned into a team of 7. <br>
 \- Managed attendance, booking of meetings, and writing of reports. <br>
-\- Uses communication skills for time management and assigning of tasks.
+\- Used communication skills for time management and assigning of tasks.

 `2022 January - June, Summer Term Project`